paulasalom/AprendizajeAutomatico/README.md

 # Machine learning  2020-2021 - UIB

-This repository contains all the examples seen on class.
+This repository contains the final result of the work done for the P3.

 ## Install